The smell of home made bread and I know I'm home...

-It's listed as a YA novel but so far it appeals to readers from 10 - 80.
+The series is listed as YA but so far it appeals to readers from 10 - 80.
 Maybe that's because the early middle ages are fascinating.
-Why not spend a little time in the 13th century.
+A time and place so different but in some respects so familiar.

 Poetry Contest Woes and Wisdom